 What is Trance music?

 Trance refers to the state of heightened consciousness or hypnotism.
 When you’re listening to trance music, you’re letting it dictate how you feel, much like any other music.
 The primary differentiator is – this impact is more than just the typical emotional impact other music genres tend to have.
 Additionally, when you are intoxicated or high, you might feel that the effects are elevated.
-If you’ve even been to a rave party (not that I advocate it), you have probably experienced an ‘other worldly’ trip.
+If you’ve even been to a trance music festival or rave party (not that I advocate it), you have probably experienced an ‘other worldly’ trip.

-Trance Music Psychology: How Does It Work?
+Trance Music Psychology: How Does It Work on the Mind?

 Now when you reach this stage, your brain releases dopamine, a response similarly found when you’re doing psychoactive drugs, addressed in my previous article here.
 Now since the dopamine system is the reward pathway of the brain, it eventually asks for more.
 This may explain why some people are highly addicted to trance music and need their daily fix.